syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Filtering.md

 {% endhighlight  %}

+{% endtabs %}

 ## Filter operators

 Grid uses filter operators from DataManager, that are used at the time of filtering.
 Filter operators are used to denote filtering type.

-_List of Column type and Filter operators_
+List of Column type and Filter operators

 <table>
 <tr>